 "This project has been subjected to 10 years of detailed analysis and more environmental review than any other project in the history of the world.
 It is absolutely essential if California is to maintain a reliable water supply."

-Metropolitan’s Board of Directors will have a series of public meetings to review different components of California WaterFix including the physical project, the proposed water operations and key financial issues.
-For each of these workshops, staff will release in advance a detailed white paper (links below).
-An additional workshop is scheduled for August 29.
-Tentatively, staff is scheduling a Board action on September 12 to decide whether Metropolitan should participate in California WaterFix.
+Metropolitan’s Board of Directors held a series of public meetings to review different components of California WaterFix including the physical project, the proposed water operations and key financial issues.
+Each of the workshops discussed detailed white papers (links below).
+A listing of letters and resolutions submitted to Metropolitan can be found here.